 About the Packstock: Mules will be carrying all of our equipment and your personal gear each day.
 We won't be hiking with the mules and perhaps not even camping with them depending on the day.
 You will need to pack your personal belongings efficiently into one mid-sized compression sack or duffel as outlined in our pre-trip materials.
 You are welcome to pack anything extra in your daypack.

-Day 1: Check in at the Piccadilly Inn at the Airport anytime after 4pm.
+Day 1: Check in at the Wyndham Garden Hotel at the Airport anytime after 4pm.
 Meet your guide(s) and group in the Lobby at 6pm for a brief orientation.
 Dinner is on your own at the Hotel.

 Day 2: After an early breakfast on your own, our shuttle will meet us at 7am to drive to the remote trailhead (7,100'), about a 3-hour drive.
 The hike to our first camp will be roughly 4.4 miles to Knoblock Meadow.
 That evening there may be time to explore while your guide(s) prepare dinner.
 The day ends with a campfire and stargazing.

 Day 3: We’ll pack up camp early this morning with our sights set on Isberg Pass (11,100’).
 After passing through a high lakes basin, we’ll surmount the pass itself, which marks the official border of Yosemite.
 In the evening, we’ll enjoy a lakeside camp at the headwaters of the Merced River, surrounded by picturesque 11-12,000 foot peaks.
 9.4 miles

 Day 4: Today's hike is a grand downhill, through the creek drainages that eventually form the mighty “Wild and Scenic Merced River”.
 Views of the Clark Range are abundant and there are plenty of beautiful meadows, waterfalls and swimming holes to distract us.
 The day's hike drops us 2,500' over roughly 9 miles and we'll camp along the Merced River.